Laboratoire-de-Chemoinformatique/ChemographyKit/docs/contributing.rst

 Thank You!
 ---------

-Thank you for contributing to GTMKit!
+Thank you for contributing to ChemographyKit!
 Your contributions help make the project better for everyone in the scientific computing and cheminformatics communities.

 Every contribution, no matter how small, is valuable and appreciated.
 Whether you're fixing a typo, adding a feature, or improving documentation, you're helping advance open-source scientific software.